Skip to main content

 );

-// Step 2: Handle based on auth stage
+// Handle the result based on stage (only needed for passkey/password flows)

 switch (authState.stage) {